Combe Martin Events and Festivities

 Combe Martin Village Hall holds Numerous Events throughout the Year

-Combe Martin Museum> hosts events, coffee mornings, sea safaris, and presentations.
-Evening events and activities often take place in the Sail Loft.
-Advance tickets for these events are usually available from Combe Martin Museum; call 01271-889031 (11:00 AM - 2:00 PM) during opening hours.
+Combe Martin Museum> on Cross StreetOpen daily.
+Hosts events, coffee mornings, sea safaris, and presentations.
+Daytime and evening events take place in the museum Sail Loft.
+Bookings for these events are usually available from Combe Martin Museum; call 01271-889031 during opening hours.

-Combe Martin Village Hall> on the High Street, formerly the Drill Hall, has a busy calendar with shows, Bingo, markets, plant sales and crafts, sports and local clubs.
+Combe Martin Village Hall> on the High Street, formerly the Drill Hallhas a busy calendar with shows, Bingo, markets, plant sales and crafts, sports and local clubs throughout the year.

-The popular Village Hall Book and Jeans Sale returns in 2025.
+The Popular Village Hall Book Fair is provisionally planned for July 23rd to August 31st, 2025.
 Visit the Village Hall website˃

 Combe Martin Shammick Farmers’ Market and Craft Fair is held in the Village Hall> on High Street, monthly on Saturday mornings.
-The next market is expected in March, 2025 (TBA).
-Book a market table for £6.
+The next market is advertised for Saturday 21st June 2025.
+Market tables may be booked in advance.
+Check the Village Hall What's On/Calendar for more details.

 Christian Social Events: Our Combe Martin Anglican, Baptist, and Methodist churches host various activities throughout the year, including services, coffee mornings, flower shows, lunches, and community events.

 Combe Martin's Carnival 2024 took place on August 10th.
-A popular annual event, spectators line the streets and gather on the harbour beach to enjoy the festivities.
-The community> is keen to preserve this long-running tradition for the future, and it boosts local tourism as well as the local economy.
+A popular and unique event, spectators lined the streets and gathered on the harbour beach to enjoy the festivities.
+The community> is keen to preserve this long-running local custom for the future.

 The early nineteenth-century song tells the story of Tom Pearce, who lends his grey mare to a group of friends to travel to Widecombe Fair in Devon.
 Unfortunately, the mare dies during the journey.